The Members Aries Agro Limited

 As required under the VAT Acts of various States Company has appointed a VAT Auditorto conduct the VAT Audit.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:

 1. Details relating to deposits covered under Chapter V of the Act.

 2. Issue of Equity Shares with differential rights as to dividend voting or otherwise.

 3. Issue of Shares (including Sweat Equity Shares) to employees of the Company underany scheme.

-4. The Company has not resorted to any Buy Back of its shares during the year underreview.
+4. Buy Back of shares of the Company during the year under review.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013.